yusufklncc/Hackintosh-for-All-Computers/README.md

   <img src="https://github.com/yusufklncc/Hackintosh-for-All-Computers/blob/main/Resources/All%20macOS.png">
 </p>

-Hello to everyone.
-This repo contains the image and global EFI needed to install macOS on your `compatible` computer.
-Today, I present to all of you the solidified OpenCore Bootloader and the OSX images I have prepared.
-If you report the problems you encounter as feedback, I can fix my problems.
-Since there is no EFI in the image yet, I will update it externally with the image every month.
-What you need to do is to put the EFI folder into the EFI partition created after writing the image to your USB memory.
-I wish everyone a smooth hackintosh.
-See you in healthy days..
+Hello everyone.
+This repository contains the RAW macOS image and global EFI needed to install macOS on your `compatible` computer.
+I am going to share with you my own OpenCore bootloader folder and macOS images.
+If you send me the problems you encounter, we can work together to solve them.
+I will update it externally with the image every month as there is no EFI folder in the image.
+What you need to do is to place the EFI folder in the EFI partition that will be created after you have written the image to your USB flash drive.
+I hope you all have a smooth hackintosh.
 Check your hardware `compability`:
 - [Anti-Hackintosh Buyers](https://dortania.github.io/Anti-Hackintosh-Buyers-Guide/)
 - [GPU Buyers Guide](https://dortania.github.io/GPU-Buyers-Guide/)
 - [Wireless Buyers Guide](https://dortania.github.io/Wireless-Buyers-Guide/)